By P. B. Hamm and C. M. Ocamb

 - Phosphorous acid-based products (Group 33) are effective.

-- Agri-Fos at 1.25 quarts/A in 90 to 375 gal water (.66 to 3 teaspoons per gal of water) on 5- to 14-day intervals.
+- Agri-Fos at 1.25 quarts/A in 90 to 375 gal water (.66 to 3 teaspoons per gal of water) on 5- to 14-day intervals or as an in-furrow spray at 6.5 to 16 fl oz/gal water.
 May be tank-mixed with mefenoxam-containing fungicide registered for this use pattern.
 4-hr reentry.
 H

 - Fosphite at 1 to 3 quarts in 100 gal water on 2- to 3-week intervals.
 4-hr reentry.

 - Polyram 80 DF at 2 lb/A. 24-hr reentry.

 - Previcur Flex (Group 28) at no more than 1.2 pints/A on 7- to 10-day intervals in a tank-mixture with chlorothalonil or mancozeb.
 Also controls early blight.
 Do not apply within 14 days of harvest.
 12-hr reentry.

 - Ranman (Group 21) at 1.4 to 2.75 fl oz/A on 7- to 10-day intervals.
 Do not make more than three (3) applications of Ranman (Group 21 fungicide) before alternating for three intervals to a labeled fungicide with a different mode of action.
 Preharvest interval is 7 days.
 12-hr reentry.

 - Revus (Group 40) at 5.5 to 8 fl oz/A or Revus Top (Group 3 + 40) at 5.5 to 7 fl oz/A on a 7- to 10-day interval with no more than two (2) consecutive applications.
 Do not apply within 14 days of harvest.
 4-hr reentry for Revus; 12 hours for Revus Top.